Labor Day golf: Updates on qualifying and playoffs - Salisbury Post

 A total of 168 teams (336 golfers) attempted to qualify for 120 spots in match play.
 Match play will be conducted on Sept.
 4-6.

-In the Ladies Division, defending Champions Lily and Grace Yatawara are in the field of four that will play on Labor Day. winning medalist honors in qualifying with a 69 was the team of Carmen Fraley and Sara Gwillim.
+In the Ladies Division, defending Champions Lily and Grace Yatawara are in the field of four that will play on Labor Day.
+Winning medalist honors in qualifying with a 69 was the team of Carmen Fraley and Sara Gwillim.

 As defending champions in the 65+ (Super Senior) Division, John Henderlite and John Kyger will be joined by the low seven qualifiers.
 The team of Jim Christy and Harry VanPelt and the team of Larry Petrea and Ray Pope shot 71s.
 The team of David Roueche and Steve Vail outlasted David Arrowood and Barry Medinger in a one hole playoff to secure the last qualifying spot in the division.